Department of Pathology and Laboratory Medicine

-Prerequisites: PhD or MD.
+Prerequisites: PhD, MD, or MD/PhD.
 PhD applicants must have earned their doctoral degree in chemistry, biology, molecular biology, pharmacology, toxicology, cell biology or other basic science degree from an accredited university.
 All applicants must meet the minimum 30 credit hours (or the equivalent) in undergraduate or graduate level chemistry or biochemistry courses in order to qualify for the ABCC Board examination.

 Applicants must submit a letter of interest/intent, curriculum vitae and three letters of recommendation to the email@example.com email address.
 Candidates accepted for interviews must also be able to provide official transcripts that demonstrate completion of 30 credit hours in chemistry.

 Application materials should be received by October 15th for consideration of positions beginning July 1st the following year.
-Electronic submission is encouraged.
+Electronic submission via email is encouraged.

-The clinical chemistry fellowship program at DHMC and the Geisel School of Medicine is designed to provide the fellow with a diverse exposure to clinical chemistry.
-The fellowship program includes exposure to a fully automated clinical chemistry laboratory that includes automated immunology and infectious disease serology in addition to general clinical chemistry.
+The clinical chemistry fellowship program at Dartmouth-Hitchcock Medical Center and the Geisel School of Medicine is designed to provide the fellow with a diverse exposure to clinical chemistry and laboratory medicine.
+The fellowship program includes exposure to a fully automated clinical chemistry laboratory that includes automated urine drug screening, immunology, endocrinology, and infectious disease serology in addition to general clinical chemistry.
 The fellow also receives training in the on-site special chemistry and immunology laboratory that currently houses two LC-MS/MS analyzers.
-The clinical chemistry service also has oversight of two stand-alone laboratories that provide general clinical chemistry, coagulation, hematology and urinalysis testing for two large physician practices in southern New Hampshire.
+The clinical chemistry service also has oversight of three stand-alone laboratories that provide general clinical chemistry, coagulation, hematology and urinalysis testing for three large physician practices in southern New Hampshire.